intOppong/software_engineer_journey/journey/daily_log.md

 ### Thursday
 - What i did
   - reading MongoDB docs on Indexing
-- What i learnt & Challenges
+- What I learnt & Challenges
   - Types of indexes.
   - Indexing is basically sorting.
 - Challenges
   - felt frustrated with my learning method.
 I needed to know something about indexing but not everything.
 The docs was like a dump of knowledge I didn't need.
 And that quickly gets overwhelming & makes you feel like you can't do this, this is not for you.
+Another Case study is when I was learning Promises, I learnt other subtopics like .finally() that I didn't need to know at that time.
     - I think I need to learn only what I need to know at any point in time.
 I need to come up with questions & find the answers to just those questions ( ie learn).